INVERTED ARCH DRIVEWAY GATES 28

 San Francisco, CA

-As an Automatic Driveway Gate with no clearance for above-grade motors, the contractors have installed the SEA 400 motors that are below grade and hidden from view.
-The Double Driveway Gates sit and hinge on a pivot pin embedded into the motors.
-For optional in-grounds procedures, using the Viking I-8 In-Ground motors and NOT requiring metal saddle brackets, see Product Specifications.
+As an Automatic Driveway Gate with no clearance for above-grade motors, the contractors have installed the In-Ground SEA 400 motors that are below grade and hidden from view.
+The double gates sit and hinge on a pivot pin embedded into the motors.
+For optional in-grounds procedures, using the FAAC 770 In-Ground motors and NOT requiring metal saddle brackets, see Product Specifications by Clicking Here.

 The In-Ground motors provide a clean solution to out-swing gates (above-ground motors are always on the swing-side of the gates).
 As well as those sites where there is a limit on where a standard motor can be placed, such as this application. ( —Eventually, the brick will be laid in to to cover the motor housings.)